fwcd/d2/README.md

 * `D2`, the main Discord frontend

-Each executable uses its own implementation of message IO, e.g. `D2` uses `SwiftDiscord` to conform to `D2MessageIO`'s API.

-These depend on several library targets:
+This executable depends on several library targets:
+* `D2Handlers`, top-level message/event handling
 * `D2Commands`, the command framework and the implementations
-* `D2Graphics`, 2D graphics and drawing
-* `D2MessageIO`, the messaging framework used by D2 (abstracts over the Discord library)
+* `D2MessageIO`, the messaging framework (abstracting over the Discord library)
+    * `D2DiscordIO`, the Discord implementation
+    * `D2TelegramIO`, the Telegram implementation
+    * `D2IRCIO`, the IRC/Twitch implementation
-* `D2Permissions`, the permission manager
+* `D2Permissions`, permission management
 * `D2Script`, an experimental DSL that can be used to script commands
 * `D2Graphics`, 2D graphics and drawing
 * `D2NetAPIs`, client implementations of various web APIs